fifi634/social-network/README.md

 `DOMAIN_CLIENT_APP = 'http://localhost:3000'` default client slug, you can set other slug client app,

 ## Running backend
-* Since the project directory, in cli go to backend directory :
+* Since the project directory (social-network/), in cli go to backend directory :
   `cd api`
 * Install all instances for the first start
   `npm install`